-On June 29 the daily average Lake Okeechobee stage was 9.76 feet NAVD88 (11.07 feet NGVD29), which placed it within the Water Shortage Management Zone of the Lake Okeechobee System Operating Manual (LOSOM).
-Lake stage increased by 0.08 feet over the preceding 7-day period.
-ENSO-neutral conditions are present and are likely during the summer.
+On July 6 the daily average Lake Okeechobee stage was 10.10 feet NAVD88 (11.41 feet NGVD29), which placed it within the lower portion of Zone D (Zone D3 of the PA25 simulation) of the Lake Okeechobee System Operating Manual (LOSOM).
+Lake stage increased by 0.34 feet over the preceding 7-day period.
+ENSOneutral conditions are present and are likely during the summer.
 The District will continue to monitor conditions in the estuaries, as well as the systemwide conditions, as the wet season progresses.
-With the initiation of the wet season, Normal Lake Operations have resumed pursuant to the considerations in LOSOM as informed by PA25.
-To maintain favorable salinity levels in the estuaries and begin to conserve water, it is recommended that flow targets for the Caloosahatchee Estuary should rely on rainy season basin flows which are expected to occur over the next week to ensure the delivery of the Minimum Flow and Level, but use Lake Okeechobee flows from S-77 to ensure S-79 flows remain above a targeted steady release of 250 cfs; flow targets for the St. Lucie Estuary and Lake Worth Lagoon should remain at 0 cfs consistent with Normal Operations within Zone D. As of July 1st, the water level of Lake Okeechobee has returned to Zone D, following about a week in the Water Shortage Management Band of the LOSOM Regulation Schedule.
-The District will continue to monitor salinity conditions in the estuaries and water supply conditions within the Lake Okeechobee Service Area to assess whether further reductions are warranted in future operational recommendations.
+With the initiation of the wet season.
+Normal Lake Operations have resumed pursuant to the considerations in LOSOM as informed by PA25.
+To maintain favorable salinity levels in the estuaries and begin to conserve water, it is recommended that flow targets for the Caloosahatchee Estuary should rely on rainy season basin flows which are expected to occur over the next week to ensure the delivery of the Minimum Flow and Level, but use Lake

+Okeechobee flows from S-77 to ensure S-79 flows remain above a targeted steady release of 250 cfs; flow targets for the St. Lucie Estuary and Lake Worth Lagoon should remain at 0 cfs consistent with Normal Operations within Zone D. The District will continue to monitor salinity conditions in the estuaries and water supply conditions within the Lake Okeechobee Service Area to assess whether further reductions are warranted in future operational recommendations.
 The USACE typically implements the releases to the estuaries over a 7-day period starting on Saturday and ending on Friday.